dieuwkehupkes/dieuwkehupkes.github.io/teaching.md

 </div>

 <hr>
-In the past, I have (co)supervised the following students:
+In the past, I have supervised the following students:

 <div id="columns">
     <div class="date column">